When I got back, I got cleaned up and we all went to dinner.

 As I came out of transition, my girls were right there cheering for me again.

 The first part of the bike was a short out and back and as I passed the transition, my girls were there again cheering.
-I was on top of the world.

 I used my swim advice and focused on each 5 mile marker.
 At mile 30 we had to do a 180.
 I HATE 180’s and have always tried to get to them alone.
 There was no way I was going to make the turn alone so I Just hoped for the best.
 I saw this guy in front of me unclipping both his feet and wondered what he was doing.
 Just after the turn he came to a complete stop.
 I almost ran right into him.
 I managed to get my foot unclipped and catch myself before falling over.
 It wasn’t long and he flew right by me again.